huy310304/SAT-score-prediction/README.md

 - **Data Randomization and Generation:** Generated synthetic data and introduced randomization techniques to enhance model robustness and generalization, and prevent overfitting.

-- **Evaluation:** Using R-Squared value and MAE error to evaluate the accuracy of the model over a set of 10% test data.
+- **Evaluation:** Using R-squared value and MAE error to evaluate the accuracy of the model over a set of 10% test data.

 - **Visualization:** Created informative plotting visualizations of training and validation metrics to analyze the model's performance.